 Assumptions, notes, and limitations considered during the development of the cost estimate for the alternatives are provided in Table 6-4.

-6.3 Alternative 3 – Site Controls, Capping of Selected Area to Reduce Overall Risk, Remediation of APCs, and Remediation of Non-Vegetated Areas with Soil Sample Results Above the Remediation Goals
+6.3 Alternative 3 – Site Controls, Capping of Selected Area and GWNWR Wilderness Area to Reduce Overall Risk, Remediation of APCs and Surface Debris Area, Remediation of Non-Vegetated Areas with Soil Sample Results Above the Remediation Goals, and Long-Term Monitoring

-Alternative 3 consists of implementation of Alternative 2 (Site Controls) together with remediation of the Selected Area (described in Section 4.3) by capping.
+Alternative 3 consists of implementation of Alternative 2 (Site Controls) together with remediation of the Selected Area (described in Section 4.3) and the GWNWR Wilderness Area by capping.
 Alternative 3 addresses COCs in surface soil which contribute the majority of the risk to trespassers (adult and adolescent) in the Current and Reasonably Anticipated Future Use Scenario in the BHHRA.
-In addition, this alternative includes remediation of the APCs and mostly non-vegetated areas (as described in Section 5.3).
+This alternative also addresses risk to recreational users of the GWNWR Wilderness Area and reduces any further migration of contaminates from the capped waste into the wilderness area soils, surface water, sediment and shallow groundwater.
+In addition, this alternative includes remediation of the APCs, Surface Debris Area and mostly non-vegetated areas (as described in Section 5.3).
+A long-term monitoring program will be implemented to ensure that contaminants in the portion of the landfill that will not be capped do not migrate to surrounding soil, groundwater, surface water or sediments at levels of concern.
 These areas are presented in Figure 6-2.

 Site controls are described above in Remedial Alternative 2 (Section 6.2) and will address any COCs remaining after remedy construction.
-Capping of the Selected Area (approximately 25 acres), remediation of the APCs (approximately 7 acres), and remediation of the mostly non-vegetated areas (approximately 2 acres), along with Site controls would significantly reduce potential exposure to contaminated soil for humans and ecological receptors and achieve the RAOs.
+Capping of the Selected Area (approximately 25 acres) and the GWNWR Wilderness Area (approximately 35 acres), remediation of the APCs (approximately 7 acres), and remediation of the mostly non-vegetated areas (approximately 2 acres), along with Site controls would significantly reduce potential exposure to contaminated soil for humans and ecological receptors and achieve the RAOs.
+The waste material on the surface of the Surface Debris Area (approximately 30 acres) will be collected and placed on the Selected Area prior to capping.
 In each case, the area of test pit TP-09 will be excavated to the water table, and the excavated material will be disposed of off-Site because the material in this specific area is a potential source of contaminants to groundwater.
 Remediation of each APC, except for TP-09 as discussed above, will be conducted using one of the following options, which will be selected based on the results of the PDI:

 Alternative 3a – excavation of contaminated soil (to a maximum 2 feet bgs, which equates to approximately 22,600 cubic yards [cyd]*), backfilling, and consolidating the excavated soil under the cap of the Selected Area;